ellipsonic/avni/README.md

 # Avni Scripts for deployment

 # Usage
+Run the app scripts on app server by executing <App Name>_DB.sh on it's box Run the db scripts on it's server by executing <App Name>_App.sh on it's box

 All apps are tested and deployed on the following stack
 * Ubuntu 14.04 LTS
 * Apache2